markmcguire011/movieRecommendationSystem/README.md

 ## Next Steps

 Institute some kind of content-based filtering system, possibly integrate some kind of GUI.
 Tweak search and recommendation functionality to be more accurate and intuitive.
+Improve s3 data access speed by initially downloading csv files from bucket to project directory then referencing local files for regular program runs.